|Born||in Hunt City, Illinois, USA|

-Burl Ives was one of six children born to a Scottish-Irish farming family.
+Burl Ives was one of six children born to an Ulster-Scots farming family.
 He first sang in public for a soldiers' reunion when he was age 4.
 In high school, he learned the banjo and played fullback, intending to become a football coach when he enrolled at Eastern Illinois State Teacher's College in 1927.
 He dropped out in 1930 and wandered, hitching rides, doing odd jobs, street singing.

 His four-decade, 30+ movie career began with Ives playing a singing cowboy in Smoky (1946) and reached its peak with (again) his role as Big Daddy role in the movie version of Cat on a Hot Tin Roof (1958) and winning an Oscar for best supporting actor in The Big Country (1958), both in 1958.
 Ives officially retired from show business on his 80th birthday in 1989 and settled in Anacortes, Washington, although he continued to do frequent benefit performances at his own request.
 Burl Ives died in 1995.

 - IMDb Mini Biography By: Ed Stephan <email@example.com>

 Dorothy Koster (16 April 1971 -

 Helen Payne Ehrlich (6 December 1945 - 17 February 1971) (divorced) (1 child)

 Ives, Artie (sibling)